tommikaikkonen/prettyprinter/docs/usage.rst

 :func:`@register_pretty <prettyprinter.register_pretty>` is a decorator that takes the type to register.
 Internally, :class:`functools.singledispatch` is used to handle dispatch to the correct pretty printer.
 This means that any subclasses will also use the same printer.

-The decorated function must accept two arguments:
+The decorated function must accept exactly two positional arguments:

 - ``value`` to pretty print, and
 - ``ctx``, a context value.

-In most cases, you don't need need to do anything with the context except pass it along in calls, but it can be used to affect rendering of nested data.
+In most cases, you don't need need to do anything with the context, except pass it along in nested calls.
+It can be used to affect rendering of nested data.

 The function must return a :class:`~prettyprinter.doc.Doc`, which is either an instance of :class:`~prettyprinter.doc.Doc` or a :class:`str`. :func:`~prettyprinter.pretty_call` returns a :class:`~prettyprinter.doc.Doc` that represents a function call.
 Given an arbitrary context ``ctx``